liferay/liferay-docs/discover/commerce/articles/05-shipping-methods/00-shipping-methods-intro.markdown

 # Shipping Methods [](id=shipping-methods)

-When a buyer places an order, she should be prompted to choose among a variety of shipping options.
+When buyers place orders, they should be prompted to choose among a variety of shipping options.
 You can create as many shipping options as you like, but they all calculate shipping costs using one of three methods:

 **Flat Rate** shipping applies the same price to every product in the catalog.

-**Variable Rate** shipping allows you to set up a formula to calculate a unique rate for each order, on the basis of weight, product price, or other factors.
+**Variable Rate** shipping uses a formula to calculate a unique rate for each order by weight, product price, or other factors.

-**Carrier** shipping allows you align your shipping processes closely with those of a particular shipping company.
-This can help ensure that the prices you charge your customers closely match your actual shipping costs.
+**Carrier** shipping aligns your shipping processes closely with those of a shipping company.
+This can help ensure the prices you charge your customers closely match your actual shipping costs.

-You can create any number of options for each method, but remember that every shipping option you create will be available to ship every product in the catalog.
+You can create many options for each method, but remember that every shipping option you create becomes available to ship every product in the catalog.